jiarong-wu/mlflux/gotm/basilisk/README.md

 ```

 Copy slurm scripts and executables into the desired directory (where the generated flux sequence sits) and run.
 For example on Greene it is `/scratch/jw8736/gotm/ensem/2011-01-01_2020-01-01/`.
 Copy the other fluxes as well (see above).

+NOTICE: The way that file I/O is handled now is paired with 3 hourly flux input.
+(Change i+=1 or i+=3 for linearly interpolated or uniform flux within the 3 hours, but the lines of the files themselves need to be 3 hourly seperated.
+Otherwise it wouldn't work.)